logitick/oop-concepts-in-scala/README.md

 ```
 In the example above, ``getPi``'s return type is ``Double``.

+... returning more than one values..

+### One-liners
 You can omit the braces for methods consisting only of one statement.
 The parenthesis can also be omitted if the method takes no arguments.
 ```scala
 class Calculator {